lukin0110/django-transactional-email/README.md

 # django-transactional-email

-`transactional_email` is a Django app that manages the configuration and templates of *transactional emails*.
+`transactional_email` is a Django app that manages templates and the configurations of *transactional emails*.
 A transactional email is a type of email that's triggered by a user action on a website or mobile app.
 Some common examples of transactional emails include password resets, shipping confirmations, invoices and receipts, account notifications, social media updates, and welcome emails.